“I don’t know how to draw! I’m bad at it!”

 As a teacher, I firmly believe that people aren’t born smart.
 Rather, people work hard and get smarter and more skilled with practice.
 So it is for drawing, and so it is for schoolwork, sports, interpersonal relations, traveling, cooking, and beyond!

-If you use the phrase, “He’s so smart,” or, “She’s really dumb,” in front of me, I’ll fly into a fury and possibly slap you.
+If you use the phrase, “He’s so smart,” or, “She’s really dumb,” in front of me, I’ll fly into a fury.
 The sentence, “I’m bad at that,” will also send me into a rage.
 Not only are such statements incorrect, but they’re also downright dangerous.

 So you got a terrible grade in Math?
 You could just call yourself “dumb” and “not smart at Math” and stop trying… but you know perfectly well that isn’t true.
 You just didn’t do the homework, or just didn’t reach out to another student or the teacher to figure out a confusing concept.